ggrahl18/StockMarketManagement/README.txt

 - Implemented Singleton & Factory design pattern

 ## NOT WORKING
-- printAllStocks() is not working properly.
-It is only making it part way through the method calls (just found 11/18)

 ### Concerning Main:
 - When using public static void for methods that return results in the form of System.out.println();